 Pay Attention to Draining

-You will need to figure out the low-point in the irrigation system and where all of the water will drain.
-If the land in which you are installing an irrigation system is on a slope, you will need to install a drain valve.
-However, if the irrigation system is downhill or flat, gravity will take care of draining.
+You will need to figure out the low point in the irrigation system and where all of the water will drain.
+If the land on which you are installing an irrigation system is on a slope, you will need to install a drain valve.
+However, if the irrigation system is downhill or flat, gravity will take care of the draining.

 If you are unsure how draining works and how to plan it, talk to a plumber.
 A quality plumber will be able to help you develop a drainage plan to ensure your irrigation system is as efficient and successful as possible.